First up, let’s model a System for Hiring.

 - Help craft your outreach email for max response rate.

-- Use an email account that comes from you name.
+- Use an email account that comes from your name.
 It’s important that the candidate is hearing about the opportunity in your voice and name (not a sourcer/recruiter).

-- Hand tune emails for targeted candidates in the 1st/2nd degree network or highly specialized roles.
+- Hand tune emails for targeted candidates in the 1st/2nd degree network or for highly specialized roles.

 Once a candidate warmly responds to a sourcer, they flow to a recruiter for follow up and potentially scheduling a deeper context gathering call.